-NOTE 5: RELATED PARTY TRANSACTIONS
+NOTE 4: RELATED PARTY TRANSACTIONS

-During the year ended 31 December 2023, TAP paid \$9,000 in fees to Crosswind Media Public Relations whose President & CEO Thomas Graham is a member of TAP's Board of Directors.
-TAP made a one time \$2,549 payment to a partner of a TAP employee.
+TAP made a one time \$2,400 payment to a partner of a TAP employee.
 All Board members and external committee members make monetary donations to TAP in the normal course of their volunteer terms.
-These are typically Board dues, Advocates for Hope donations, or participating in event fundraising.
-Total board and staff donations during the year were \$222,604.
+These are typically board dues, Advocates for Hope donations, or participating in event fundraising.
+Total board and staff donations during the year were \$183,266.